johanneshagspiel/leetcode-exercises/README.md

 | Programming language   | [Python 3.10](https://www.python.org/)                       |
 | Version control system | [Git](https://git-scm.com/)                                  |

-## Requirements

-As of this writing, requests to the API are sent whenever they arise.
-For this reason the request limit per seconds as set by "Immutable X" frequently is hit.
-To overcome this limitation, the "Immutable X Gateway" assumes that the user has installed NordVPN so that the program can switch to a new server.
-Thus, the "Immutable X Gateway" currently requires the user to have an active subscription with NordVPN to be used.

-## Installation Process

-If you want to import this project and resolve all the dependencies associated with it, it is assumed that you have installed [Python 3.10](https://www.python.org/downloads/windows/) as well as the [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/index.html) dependency manager and that your operating system is Windows.
-To download all the dependencies, simply open this repository in a terminal and type

 ## Licence

-The "Immutable X Gateway" is published under the MIT licence, which can be found in the [LICENSE](LICENSE) file.
+These "LeetCode Exercises" are published under the MIT licence, which can be found in the [LICENSE](LICENSE) file.

 ## References